Volvo Ignition from Scratch

 Note: The procedures following have been prepared with the utmost care, are however strictly guides, to be used in conjunction with normal cautious shop practice.
-I cannot be responsible for your actions.
+I cannot be responsible for your specific actions.
 Work safely!

 Checking Distributor Installation and Setting Motor to Ignition Point:

 1. With ignition OFF and no gear selected.
 Use a wrench at crankshaft nut holding pulley on front of motor, to turn motor, in normal running direction, to desired timing (16 degrees BTC is a good start), as seen by looking at timing marks on crankpulley and timing cover pointer on front of motor.
-BOTH valves for NO.1 cylinder should be up and closed (visible by looking into removed oil filler cap hole).
+BOTH valves for NO.1 cylinder should be up and closed (visible by looking into a removed oil filler cap hole).
 If valves are not up and closed, rotate engine one more rotation in normal running direction, to timing marks, when this condition is achieved (reminder, this is a 4 stroke - Otto cycle motor, where TDC of cylinder No. 1 occurs once for every TWO times the timing marks come around on the pulley).
 Leave engine at this ignition point for rest of this procedure.

 Note: If distributor is not installed, continue with Step No. 2., if distributor is installed proceed to Step 3.

-2. Verify angle of drive slot position in distributor drive pinion as approximately 300 degrees when looking from distributor side of engine (see Pic 1).
+2. Verify angle of drive slot position in distributor drive pinion as approximately 300 degrees when looking from distributor side of engine (see Pic below!).
 If repositioning is necessary, lift pinion to remove, turn appropriately (as engagement with Cam is a bevel gear), and reinstall pinion to achieve correct position (it will be necessary to turn motor to engage drive pinion with cam, and drive of Dist Dr Gear with Oil Pump Drive below, so Step No.1 must be repeated!).
 Install distributor, which has been checked over and has had points gap set at .016" (turn rotor to turn shaft until engaging pinion drive slot), then lock distributor holding collar to engine block.